Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox

 The remainder of the paper is organized as follows.
-First, a precise definition of DPP is given in Section~\ref{sec:DPP_existence}, with brief discussions on the prevalence of DPP: there always exist certain marginal directions along which DPP occurs.
-Second, we derive specific conditions under which DPP occurs (and does not occur) in a model from the family exponential quadratic likelihood, and provide numerical examples to illustrate prevalence of the DPP and the theoretical conditions in Section~\ref{section:conditions_DPP}.
-Third, we give geometric and intuitive interpretations of the conditions for which the DPP occurs or not, and establish a connection between DPP and Simpson's paradox in Section~\ref{section:geometry}.
-Fourth, we revisit the Binomial example given in~\citet{xie2013incorporating} in Section~\ref{section:binomialmodel}.
-In the highly nonlinear model, the DPP phenomenon is much more complicated than the Gaussian case.
-Instead of giving analytical solutions for DPP, we examine from both theoretical and numerical perspective the DPP for the Binomial model.
-Finally, we conclude the paper in Section~\ref{section:summary} with discussions on the DPP and its implications for parameterization, sensitivity analysis, and choice of priors in Bayesian analysis.
+Section~\ref{sec:DPP_existence} provides a precise definition of DPP considered in this article, with brief discussions on the prevalence of DPP.
+Notably, with the exception of certain special cases, there always exist certain marginal directions along which DPP occurs.
+Section~\ref{section:conditions_DPP} derives specific conditions under which DPP occurs (and does not occur) in a model from the family of exponential quadratic likelihood, accompanied by numerical examples to illustrate the prevalence of DPP and the theoretical conditions.
+Section~\ref{section:geometry} offers geometric and intuitive interpretations of the conditions for which the DPP occurs or not, and establishes a connection between DPP and the Simpson's paradox in the model space.
+We revisit the Binomial example given in~\citet{xie2013incorporating} in Section~\ref{section:binomialmodel}.
+In the highly nonlinear model, the DPP phenomenon is more complicated than the Gaussian case.
+Instead of giving analytical solutions for DPP, we examine from both theoretical and numerical perspectives the DPP for the Binomial model.
+Finally, we conclude the paper in Section~\ref{section:summary} with discussions on the DPP and its implications for parametrization, sensitivity analysis, and choice of priors in Bayesian analysis.